marinasamirghattas/part-of-speech-application/README.md

 # part-of-speech-application

 # Description
- - interactive activity using React.js, node.js, and Express.js that helps the students practice categorizing a set of words according to their part of speech
+ - interactive activity using React.js, node.js, Express.js with typeScript that helps the students practice categorizing a set of words according to their part of speech

  # Installation (for client and server)
  ```node